How to Adapt to Change: Taking Our Cues From Nature

 Humans are perhaps the only species which works to resist natural change, but it is not our job to correct it.
 We are a part of it, and so it is with our lives.
 There will be conflict and hardship, but there is beauty and joy as well.
 We need to consider the big picture and not stress over its smaller parts.

-It is late spring in my garden, and all around me is evidence of regeneration.
-The plain bulbs from years past and seeds that I planted in fall survived the winter and now yield beautiful and fragrant flowers.
-Bare trees have blossomed and leafed-out as have the roses that were severely pruned just months ago!
-I marvel at the innate instincts of seeds and plants in knowing when to sprout, bloom, and dieback.
+Look in the spring garden.
+All around is evidence of regeneration.
+The bulbs have sprouted once again and now give beautiful and fragrant flowers.
+Bare trees are leafing-out, and the roses,severely pruned just months ago, are full of promising buds.
+I marvel at the innate instincts of seeds and plants in knowing when to sprout, bloom, and go dormant.

-Being hopeful allows us to roll with changes and move forward with a positive outlook.
-Think of the sun and how it sets each day and rises in the morning.
-Early civilizations had no scientific knowledge of the solar system and planetary orbits, but they worshipped the sun and moon and carefully monitored celestial cycles.
+Consider the sun and how it sets each day and rises in the morning.
+Early civilizations had no scientific knowledge of the solar system and planetary orbits, but they worshiped the sun and moon and carefully monitored celestial cycles.
 Stonehenge and lesser places like it were carefully erected to mark the sun's movement, and rituals were held at times of equinox and solstice.
 In some cultures, the lotus flower represents rebirth.
 Following the sun's cues, the lovely flower disappears at day's end and reemerges with the bright rays.

 The glorious flaming phoenix, the bird which emerges from the ashes, is yet another symbol of rebirth.
 Both resurrection and reincarnation are fundamental religious beliefs.
 The elements of nature have been personified since the beginning of human existence, and they have been the very things that continue to give us the confidence to face our transitions.